urgent-challenge/urgent2026/_pages/track1.md

 </tbody>
 </table>

-Note that, except for the data listed above and those we allow in the [rules](#rules), they cannot be used for the purpose of this challenge.
-However, we allow participants to simulate their own RIRs using existing tools for generating the training data.
-The participants can also propose publicly available, real recorded RIRs to be included in the above data list during the grace period.
+Participants can also simulate their own RIRs using existing tools for generating the training data.
+Participants can also propose publicly available, real recorded RIRs to be included in the above data list during the grace period.
 See [rules](#rules) section for more details.

 **Data selection and Simulation.** We apply the data selection to the track1 data of the [2nd URGENT](https://urgent-challenge.github.io/urgent2025/) using the data filtering method proposed in the recent paper <d-cite key="liLessMoreData2025"/>.
 The selected data list is available at [here](https://github.com/urgent-challenge/urgent2026_challenge_track1/blob/main/meta/train_selected_700h).
 The speech source from NNCES, SeniorTalk, VocalSet, and ESD is not filtered.